A Basildon Chronology|

 architect Kenneth Cotton.

 Basildon Natural History Society established.
-The society, formed by a group of voluntary
+The Society, formed by a group of voluntary enthusiasts

-enthusiasts dedicated to the study of the areas fauna and flora and green issues, hold regular
+dedicated to the study of the areas fauna, flora and green issues, hold regular meetings and have

-meetings and have undertaken many projects where the aim is the conservation and preservation of
+undertaken many projects where the aim is the conservation and preservation of woodland for future

 Millhouse Infants School in Tavistock Road.
 Laindon opened.
 The new school was built to serve